 OTHERS: Liberal, Progressive, and Ecumenical Churches

-Generally, these churches claim Christian roots but do not necessarily follow the Bible in its entirety.
+Generally, these churches claim Christian roots but do not necessarily follow the Bible in a strict sense.
 Also called “progressive churches,” they focus on humanism and universalism.
 For them, Jesus is one of many ways to reach God.

 Although Unitarian and Universalist churches are often associated with Christianity, they are not Christians.
 Other non-denominational churches like Mormonism, Iglesia Ni Cristo, and a host of other fanatic groups claim a new kind of apostolic revelation.